apifortress/apif-auto/README.md

 **python pull.py -c path/to/config/file -RI -i testidhash8924jsdfiwef891**

+# NOTES

-## The order of the arguments passed does not matter.
+* The order of the arguments passed does not matter.
-## Remember, in a bash environment, anything that has a space in it needs to be wrapped in quotes.
+* Remember, in a bash environment, anything that has a space in it needs to be wrapped in quotes.
 This goes for paths, filenames, etc.